Booker T (wrestler): United States Champion (2005–2006)

 Booker T began teaming with Chris Benoit, eying his United States Championship again.
-Benoit was allowed to pick his next challenger to see who would face him at No Mercy, so Booker, Christian, and Orlando Jordan tried to impress Benoit by winning matches.
+Benoit was allowed to pick his next challenger to see who would face him at No Mercy on October 9, so Booker T, Christian, and Orlando Jordan tried to impress Benoit by winning matches.
 He instead decided not choose one opponent, so he made it a fatal four-way for No Mercy, where Benoit successfully defended his title.
 On the October 21 episode of SmackDown!, Booker T defeated Benoit for the United States Championship, due to unseen help from Sharmell.
 Theodore Long later showed footage of Sharmell interfering in Booker's matches.
-Booker went to apologize to Benoit and give him a rematch, but then attacked Benoit, busting him open with the United States title belt and turning heel once again.
-Booker then boasted that he had been fully aware of what Sharmell had been doing and had been playing dumb to fool everyone.
+Booker T went to apologize to Benoit and give him a rematch, but then attacked Benoit, busting him open with the United States title belt and turning heel in the process.
+Booker T then boasted that he had been fully aware of what Sharmell had been doing and had been playing dumb to fool everyone.